 ‘…the purpose for which it was intended to supply the canisters was purely recreational with nothing whatsoever to do with health.
 This last feature coupled with the fact that the gas was intended to be used in circumstances which were not beneficial to health, indeed import some risk to health, was sufficient to take it outside the definition of medicinal product whatever label may have been on the boxes in which the canisters were originally packed.’

 The case-by-case approach entails the possibility that different products with precisely the same chemical composition may fall within or outside the definition of medicinal product depending on the circumstances of the individual case.

 These cases illustrate well the complexities of the criminal law, differences of scientific opinion and the fact that often it takes some time for an appeal court to clarify the law.

 In relation to Nitrous Oxide, it may be that further appeals will follow, particularly if scientific opinion shifts over time.

-For any advice about drug or other criminal offences contact Nikki at Nikki.Mundy@Howardssolicitors.com or on 0161 872 9999
+For any advice about drugs, or other criminal offences, contact Nikki at Nikki.Mundy@Howardssolicitors.com or on 0161 872 9999